-Inexperienced Dog Trainers sometimes place too much emphasis on being Pack Leader, Alpha Dog, Top Dog; Just relax, improve your training style and be sure both you and your dog are having fun.
+Inexperienced Dog Trainers sometimes place too much emphasis on being Pack Leader or Top Dog and have an over the top Alpha Dog Mentality; Just relax, improve your training style, and be sure both you and your dog are having fun.

 Most dogs are not professionally trained, they are not working dogs or police or military K9’s.
 They are not Search and Rescue dogs and most dog owners are not animal behaviorist or have ever trained a dog; That’s okay.
 The majority of us would be content with our family dogs learning basic obedience skills, they deserve to be taught these skills to happily coexist within the family.
 Invest in a trainer to help both you and your dog learn these skills.
 If not, learn all you can and remember to always be self aware.
 Your dog is reading your every move and trying to anticipate, to learn what it is you want or what you will do.